lockstep/rails_new/README.md

 1. Clone this repository
 1. Change application name in `config/application.rb`.
 1. Update `database.yml` to reflect the new application name.
+1. If you plan on using Figaro, copy `config/application.yml.example` to `config/application.yml`.
 1. If you don't plan on tracking the template, you can remove the `.git` directory.
    Otherwise you can rename the remote:
    ```shell